ZhengdongWang/zhengdongwang.com/productivity.md

 {{ hamming }}

 > There are many right problems, but very few people search carefully for them.
 Rather they simply drift along doing what comes to them, following the easiest path to tomorrow.
 Great scientists all spend a lot of time and effort in examining the important problems in their field.
 Many have a list of 10 to 20 problems that might be important if they had a decent attack.
 As a result, when they notice something new that they had not known but seems to be relevant, then they are prepared to turn to the corresponding problem, work on it, and get there first.

-{{ glass }}

-> Nobody tells this to people who are beginners, I wish someone told me.
-All of us who do creative work, we get into it because we have good taste.
-But there is this gap.
-For the first couple years you make stuff, it’s just not that good.
-It’s trying to be good, it has potential, but it’s not.
-But your taste, the thing that got you into the game, is still killer.
-And your taste is why your work disappoints you.
-A lot of people never get past this phase, they quit.
-Most people I know who do interesting, creative work went through years of this.
-We know our work doesn’t have this special thing that we want it to have.
-We all go through this.

 {{ arkani-hamed2 }}